LeftOverDefault/GraphiteJS/README.md

-# JGame
+# GraphiteJS

-JGame is a JavaScript game development library inspired by the popular Python library, Pygame.
+GraphiteJS is a JavaScript game development library inspired by the popular Python library, Pygame.
 It provides a simple and intuitive API for creating 2D games.

+GraphiteJS is a JavaScript game development library inspired by the popular Python library Pygame.
+It is meant as an aid for creating games in JavaScript.
+It makes use of pre-existing JavaScript features, and is not meant as an all in one solution.
+Besides, the only reason you should be making games in JavaScript is so you can play it on the web.
+This is not meant for full-scale projects.

 ## Features